Vietnam Weather in August

 August in Vietnam sees different amounts of rainfall in different regions of the country.

 August marks the peak of the wet season in the north of the country.
-Hanoi and Halong Bay receive significant amounts of rainfall, averaging between 200 mm and 300 mm (approximately 7.9 -12 inches) during the month.
+Hanoi and Halong Bay receive significant amounts of rainfall, averaging between 7.9 -12 inches (200-300 millimeters) during the month.

 Central regions such as Hue and Da Nang also experience higher rainfall in August.
-These areas receive an average of 150 to 250 mm of rainfall (about 6 to 10 inches).
+These areas receive an average of 6-10 inches of rainfall (150-250 millimeters).

 The south of the country maintains a relatively drier climate compared to the central and northern areas.
-Ho Chi Minh City and the Mekong Delta receive an average of 100 to 200 mm of rainfall (about 4 to 8 inches).
+Ho Chi Minh City and the Mekong Delta receive an average of 4-8 inches of rainfall (100-200 millimeters).

-Make sure to read all about and the best time to visit Vietnam.
+Make sure to read all about the best time to visit Vietnam.

 What to wear in August in Vietnam?